aragonzkresearch/leagueofidentity/README.md

 	- The `DAO` of `@oldcrypto.com` can be created in the obvious way by issuing corresponding `tokens` to users of Gmail accounts with domain `@oldcrypto`.
 	- `LoI` can issue tokens to the holders of valid digital identity cards (`DIC`) and this would allow to create e.g., a `DAO` of the citizens of a given town or the DAO of < 18 years old teenagers.
 	- `LoI` can issue tokens corresponding to Instagram accounts with more than 1 million of followers thus creating a `DAO of Influencers`.
 	- `LoI` can issue tokens corresponding to Ethereum NFTs held in a smart contract.
 The `LoI` token can be then used as a `bridge` in other blockchains or can be used in Ethereum itself for other functionalities: e.g., ZK proofs, encrypted data for DAO members.
+Currently, we support tokens for Ethereum addresses (possibly associated with their Wei balance) thus allowing to create a bridge between Etherem and other blockchains and to encrypt data with respect to Ethereum addresses.
 	- `LoI` can issue tokens corresponding to Facebook accounts who are members of a given Facebook page and the `LoI` token can be then used e.g., on Ethereum or other blockchains as a mean to create a DAO of the members of that page.
 In particular the administrators of the page can create a bridge between Facebook and web3 applications.
 	- The `LoI` tokens could be used as anti-spam tool, specifically the token could be related to accounts that encompass properties that are hard to forge on large scale.
 The current demo for instance allow to get tokens for `facebook` accounts with at least `X` friends.
 More stringent might be required to combat bots.